SATURDAY ARRIVAL ONLY - NEW KITCHEN MARCH 2019 - PICTURES COMING SOON

-Brow Close is a substantial, detached, whitewashed cottage, constructed around 40 years ago.
-Overlooking Coniston village this popular property enjoys the most fantastically serene garden, complete with delicate local slate structures, a gift from the former resident.
+Brow Close is a charming whitewashed cottage overlooking Coniston village.
+This popular property enjoys the most fantastically serene garden, complete with delicate local slate structures.

 This comfortable cottage offers a myriad of comfortable and spacious rooms over two floors, perfect for families and friends to come together or find their own space.
-Outside there is an ample lawned garden and delightful terrace, the perfect place to sit, reflect and enjoy the fabulous views of the lake and fells.
+Outside there is an ample lawned garden and delightful terrace, the perfect place to sit, reflect and enjoy the fabulous views of the lake and fells or just watch the world pass by.

 In essence Brow Close Cottage is a must for friends, families or those seeking comfort and outdoor adventure straight from the doorstep.